 10. Saffron Ice Cream

 A freshening dessert made from milk, eggs, sugar, rose water, saffron, and pistachios crumbs.
 It is an ancient Iranian dessert.
 This creamy ice cream was first invented during the Achaemenid dynasty (500 BC).
 It is also called traditional ice cream.
 A good Saffron ice cream has an extreme flavor of saffron as well as flakes of frozen cream.

 You can try Faloodeh and Saffron ice cream together, but remember to omit the lime juice.

-A stuffed small, flat and round cake from Kerman.
+A stuffed small, flat, and round cake from Kerman.
 It is filled with smashed dates, cardamom powders, and other local flavors.
 Crushed pistachios are used for decoration.

 Sweets for Special Occasions

 Like every other culture in the world, we have special desserts or sweets for special occasions like New Year, festivals, mourning ceremonies, and memorials.
-These occasions are included in Iran holiday packages where you may have the opportunity to experience the process of making Persian sweets and desserts like Samanu and Shole Zard.
+These occasions are included in Iran tour packages where you may have the opportunity to experience the process of making Persian sweets and desserts like Samanu and Shole Zard.

 Besides, there is a special and ancient Iranian dessert that is specific to the new year ceremony: Samanu.
 This Iranian sugar-free dessert dates back to about 500 AD.
 Traditional Samanu only has two ingredients: wheat germ and water.
 Thus, it is also a vegan Persian dessert.
 It has a special process of preparation that takes about a week.
 Samanu is one of the elements of the Nowruz Haft-sin table.

 The main Persian sweet that decorates our dish is Zoolbia (Jalebi) and Bamieh.
-A crispy juicy sweet made of flour and sugar syrup.
+A crispy, juicy sweet made of flour and sugar syrup.